 - Safe co-administration of landiolol in patients on catecholamine support

 - Cardiologists who advice Intensivists for the management of arrhythmias in ICU

 - Cardiologists who work in Coronary Care Units

-Pulmonologist, Intensivist, Attending physician in ICU, General and Oncologic Hospital of Kifisia "AGIOI ANARGIROI" Athens - Greece
+Dr Psallida is a pulmonologist, intensivist and attending physician in ICU.
+She works at General and Oncologic Hospital of Kifisia "AGIOI ANARGIROI" Athens - Greece.

-Head of the Cardiology Department and Diagnostic Cardiovascular Procedures and Arrhythmology Unit – University Hospital Colentina
+Dr Gheorghe-Andrei Dan is Head of Internal Medicine University Clinic, Colentina University Hospital, Bucharest and Head of the Cardiology Department and Diagnostic Cardiovascular Procedures and Arrhythmology Unit – University Hospital Colentina.